Ali Hassan al-Majid: Trial and execution

 The trial began on 21 August 2006, in acrimonious circumstances when al-Majid refused to enter a plea.
 He subsequently had a not guilty plea entered on his behalf by the court.

-He was unapologetic about his actions, telling the court that he had ordered the destruction of Kurdish and Assyrian villages because they were "full of Iranian agents".
+He was unapologetic about his actions, telling the court that he had ordered the destruction of Kurdish villages because they were "full of Iranian agents".
 At one hearing, he declared: "I am the one who gave orders to the army to demolish villages and relocate the villagers.
 The army was responsible to carry out those orders.
 I am not defending myself.
 I am not apologizing.
 I did not make a mistake."

 During the trial, the court heard tape-recorded conversations between al-Majid and senior Ba'ath party officials regarding the use of chemical weapons.
 Responding to a question about the success of the deportation campaign, Ali Hassan told his interlocutors:

 I went to Sulaymaniyah and hit them with the special ammunition [i.e. chemical weapons].
 That was my answer.
 We continued the deportations.
 I told the mustashars [village heads] that they might say that they like their villages and that they won't leave.
 I said I cannot let your village stay because I will attack it with chemical weapons.
 Then you and your family will die.
 You must leave right now.
 Because I cannot tell you the same day that I am going to attack with chemical weapons.
 I will kill them all with chemical weapons!
 Who is going to say anything?
 The international community?
 Fuck them!
 The international community and those who listen to them.